All Episodes

 Partition doesn't want the driver looking back.

-Wants the driver to close the partition in the song.
+Wants the driver to close the partition.

-She sings about going to a club with her husband and not getting there before things got really steamy in the back of the limo.
+In the song, she sings about going to a club with her husband and not getting there before things got really steamy in the back of the limo.

-Somebody needs to tell Beyoncé that Miley Cyrus has the raunch title pretty much taken.
+Somebody needs to tell Beyonce that Miley Cyrus has the Raunch title pretty much taken.

-It's gonna go by real fast.
+It's going to go by real fast.

 I may have to translate this for you because it just, here goes.